 In 2016, construction began for a new road to create a transport corridor for the increasing volume of road transport for goods and services.
 The project is scheduled to be completed in 2030.
 It is called the ’Volga Transit Project’.

 Due to its volume of passenger and freight traffic, Koltovo Airport won ‘Best Cargo Airport’ in Russia’s Air Gateway Awards’.
-The airport was handling approximately 27.8 thousand tons of cargo per year at the time
+The airport was handling approximately 27.8 thousand tons of cargo per year at the time.

 A joint venture between Russia and China called ’SWIFT’ saw the first trans-container Train launched in 2016.
-This project realised a plan to create an efficient way to transport goods from China to Western Europe via Yekaterinburg.
+This project realized a plan to create an efficient way to transport goods from China to Western Europe via Yekaterinburg.

 The word ‘Uralic’ pertains to the language/s spoken in the Urals but has origins spreading much further.